Recoskie/AI-Matrix/docs/Matrix Structure.md

 1+(1+1+1+1)*2 = 25
 </pre>

-The first loop can add the single units at the start of each line, but now we must add another one-dimensional loop inside this loop that does the same thing in the () but multiples the added unit by 2 for both sides.
+Each row is each square size leading to 5x5=25.
+The first loop can add the single units at the start of each line, but now we must add another one-dimensional loop inside this loop that does the same thing in the () but multiples the added units by 2 for both sides.

 <br /><br />

-What is really neat is that we can take away the added unit in the square by subtracting it as
+The neat part is that we can take away the added unit in the square by subtracting it as

 <br /><br />